Sorted the paperwork? Practise the interview at Opaige

 Does my non-compete prevent me from doing this?

-Non-competes typically restrict you from soliciting your employer's existing clients or working for direct competitors.
-Operating as a SwiftPass channel partner in your own market — particularly with clients you originate independently — is generally outside the scope of most immigration agency non-competes.
+Non-competes typically restrict soliciting your employer's existing clients or working for direct competitors.
+Operating as a SwiftPass channel partner in your own market — with clients you originate independently — is generally outside the scope of most immigration agency non-competes.
 Consult an employment lawyer for your specific agreement.

-Do I need to leave my job to earn meaningful income as a freelance agent?
+Do I need to leave my job to earn meaningful income?

-No. 8–15 closures per month is achievable while employed, and generates $880–$2,550/month in parallel income.
+No. 8–15 closures per month is achievable while employed, generating $880–$2,550/month in parallel income.
 Most agents use 6–12 months of parallel operation before making a full exit decision.

-Why is the wholesale model more profitable than building my own practice from scratch?
+Why is wholesale more profitable than building my own practice from scratch?

-Building from scratch requires compliance infrastructure, processing technology, professional indemnity, and staff — typically $40,000–$80,000 in first-year costs before revenue.
-The wholesale model converts all of those fixed costs into a per-case variable cost.
+Building from scratch requires compliance infrastructure, processing technology, PI insurance, and staff — typically $40,000–$80,000 in first-year costs before revenue.
+The wholesale model converts all fixed costs into a per-case variable.
 Your margin is immediate from the first client.

 SwiftPass Immigration